 Jacques Marchais was one of the earliest collectors of Tibetan art in the United States.

 In her lifetime, Jacques Marchais amassed a collection of over one thousand objects.
 The collection includes sculpture, ritual objects, musical instruments, thangkas or scroll paintings and furniture.
 The objects are primarily from Tibet, Nepal, northern China, and Mongolia, and a few items are from Southeast Asia.
+The Museum was chartered in 1945, the same year the first of the two buildings was completed.

 The artifacts in the collection represent the art of Tibet and those countries which fell within the sphere of Tibetan Buddhism, including Nepal, Bhutan, Mongolia and Northern China and date from the 12th through 20th century.
-These objects are beautifully crafted and were made for use in the monasteries of Tibet.
-Due to political activities in the region, many of the monasteries once housing these significant objects were destroyed and the cultural history of the Tibetan people is now preserved in museums outside of the region such as the Jacques Marchais Museum of Tibetan Art.